tkongolo24/miniinvoice/README.md

 - South Africa

 ### Contributors
-Thank you to all contributors who help make MiniInvoice better!
+Thank you to all contributors who help make BillKazi better!

 ---